-Original Air Date: March 20, 2016 on Fox
+Original Air Date: March 20, 2016 on FOX

-This turned out to be a bold experiment gone awry.
+A bold experiment gone awry.
 Mostly live (with a few taped segments), the production used the city of New Orleans as a backdrop for the story of Jesus Christ and his resurrection.
 But that’s not all.
 The musical attempted to use rock and contemporary music to varying degrees of success.
 So there was Trisha Yearwood (as Mary) singing Whitney Houston’s “My Love is Your Love” and Chris Daughtry (as Judas) singing “Bring Me to Life” by Evanescence.
 Along the way, Tyler Perry narrated and there were people-on-the-street interviews.
 Fox gets a lot of credit for pushing the envelope of what can be done with live TV, but this never quite came together.

 Stars: Auli’i Cravalho, Graham Phillips, John Stamos, Queen Latifah, Shaggy and Amber Riley